Yellowstone Saviors: One man's journey to find the couple who saved him 17 years ago

 Straight down, about 50 feet, onto the rocks below.

-"His head smashed into these rocks all the way down and landed probably right here," says Art.
+"His head smashed into these rocks all the way down and landed probably right here," Art says.
 "His eyes rolled back in his head and I thought he was dead."

 "I picked him up screaming, ran down this street trail, got down to the cement area there…"